Same-sex marriage in Vermont: Civil union legislation

-Implementation

-The debate on civil unions was acrimonious and deeply polarizing, touching every corner of the state and spurring a prominent popular backlash that began even before the legislation was signed under the slogan Take Back Vermont.
+The New York Times called Vermont's civil unions "same-sex marriages in almost everything but the name".
+Bonauto called the legislation "breathtaking".
+She said out-of-state couples would want to take advantage of the law, even though its impact for them would only be symbolic.
+The debate on civil unions was acrimonious and deeply polarizing, touching every corner of the state and spurring a prominent popular backlash that began even before the legislation was signed under the slogan "Take Back Vermont".
 As soon as civil union legislation was enacted, some clerks expressed reservations about participating.
 Gerry Longway, the Fairfield Town Clerk, said: "I'm not here to judge what people do, but I don't want to be forced to be part of it.
 It's like, if I don't believe in capital punishment, they're not going to make me pull the switch."
 As the July 1 start date approached, most seemed prepared to issue civil union licenses.
 On June 18, opponents of the legislation placed a full-page in The Burlington Free Press that described civil unions as the work of "the insufferable hubris of the narcissistic gay lobby that would place personal pleasures before public order."
 The first day for civil unions was a Saturday, when clerks offices are normally closed.
 A few opened because they had been asked to and a handful of licenses were issued and ceremonies held, including one for Holly Puterbaugh and Lois Farnham, plaintiffs in Baker, at the First Congregational Church in Burlington.

 When the civil unions law went into effect on July 1, 2000, Vermont became the third U.S. state after Hawaii and California to offer legal status to same-sex couples, and the first to offer a civil union status encompassing the same legal rights and responsibilities as marriage.